Ashalchi Oki: Creative work

 In the work of Ashalchi Oki, the theme of the spiritual wealth of an Udmurt woman occupies a central place.
-The poetess introduced into literature the image of a shy Udmurt girl, reaching out for a new life.
+The poet introduced into literature the image of a shy Udmurt girl, reaching out for a new life.
 She also highlights the problem of humiliation of a woman's dignity.
 Several poems by Ashalchi Oki became the basis for songs.

 Ashalchi Oki's poems were translated into foreign languages in the USSR and abroad.

 Ashalchi Oki translated Pushkin (“If life deceives you”) and Heine into the Udmurt language.
 After 1956, she wrote a number of stories for children.